 You will have to submit meter readings online, but for that, you’ll typically get a cheaper tariff.

 With this method, you have a meter and a prepayment credit card.
 You must top up the card before you can access the energy.
 A prepayment meter is usually the option for people who have a history of not being able to pay their bills, so the energy company knows they will get their money in advance.

-Never spend too much on your bills!
+Switch energy suppliers today – never spend too much on your bills!